 New York Surrogate's Court determines the distribution of assets of a deceased person.

 The deceased is called the decedent.
+If the decedent died leaving a Will he or she is called a testator.
 The personal and real property of the decedent is called the estate.
 If the decedent left a Will, he died testate, and the Will is submitted to probate.
 If the decedent died without a Will, then the proceeding used to determine the distribution of his property is called administration.
 The Surrogate's Court judge is called the Surrogate.